marteresagh/PotreeConverter.jl/docs/src/index.md

  - For each unprocessed leaf node, which has reached a certain number of points, a subset *M* of points is extracted such that it satisfies the condition of Poisson Disk.

+ - To extract subset *M* the algorithm makes use of a sparse grid.

  - The remaining points are stored in a temporary array.

  - The leaf node expands iff the size of the array is greater than a chosen threshold.